 Help Us Fight Prostate Cancer

 Prostate cancer is now most commonly diagnosed cancer in UK.
 We find many men are reticent to consult their GP, so we are campaigning to ensure that all men are aware of the risks and symptoms of prostate cancer and that they visit their GP with any concerns.
-If the disease is caught early, cure rates are excellent.
-Please do not suffer in silence, especially during the COVID-19 pandemic.
+If caught early, it is usually curable, with some cancers not even requiring treatment, just safe monitoring.
+If caught late and spread beyond the prostate then the outlook is more serious.
+We urge all men who are in risk categories for this disease – that is those aged over 50, black men and those with a family history of prostate cancer to contact their local doctor’s surgery and talk to a health professional about the benefits of having a prostate specific antigen (PSA) test.
+This is a blood test which can help detect prostate cancer.

 Men have a right to be tested for prostate cancer on a regular basis via their GP if they are aged 50 or over.
 There is no national screening programme, but instead an informed choice programme, called prostate cancer risk management (click here to download PDF) for healthy men aged 50 or over who ask their GP about PSA testing.
 It aims to give men good information on the pros and cons of a prostate specific antigen (PSA) test.
 The PSA test is not perfect: it will not help find all prostate cancers, it will miss some and will detect some that would never go on to cause harm.
 NHS England has also produced an information sheet : “PSA testing and prostate cancer: advice for well men aged 50 and over” which should help you decide if you want to have the test or not.
 It is your decision.
 Before making your decision you may want to talk to your GP, practice nurse and your partner, family member or a friend..
 If you decide to go ahead, your GP can arrange for it to be carried out free on the NHS.